-On average a rental car in New Zealand costs $85 per day.
+On average a car hire in New Zealand costs $85 per day.

-Compact (Hyundai Accent or similar) is the most frequently booked rental car type in New Zealand.
+Economy (Suzuki Swift or similar) is the most frequently booked car hire type in New Zealand.

-Based on car searches on KAYAK.
-The most popular cities to rent a car in New Zealand are Auckland (41% of total searches of users looking to rent a car in New Zealand).
-Christchurch (23%) and Queenstown (19%).
+Based on car searches on KAYAK, the most popular cities to hire a car in New Zealand are Queenstown (34% of total searches of users looking to hire a car in New Zealand), Auckland (23%) and Christchurch (22%).

-On average a rental car in New Zealand costs $206 per week ($30 per day).
+On average a car hire in New Zealand costs $383 per week ($55 per day).

 In New Zealand, you’ll drive on the left side of the road.
 Roundabouts go clockwise, and there is an abundance of sheep in the countryside to watch out for.
 Other than that, driving in New Zealand is much like driving anywhere in Europe or in the United States.
 Also, there are many winding roads in New Zealand, so be sure to give yourself enough travel time if you’re in a rush.